Old Black Canyon Highway

 Making up about a third of a mile along the trail, this dry river bed is not difficult to drive through as long as your tires can handle the sand.
 Avoid this area if there is any heavy rain close by or uphill (north) of this area, as it has the potential to turn into a very lively river.

-To the left is likely the original Black Canyon Highway, but the trail may only be sutable for ATV's.
+To the left is likely the original Black Canyon Highway, but the trail may only be suitable for ATV's and leads you into private land.

 6: Big Wash South End (1.6mi)